 Granted, there is quilt a bit of damage to the quilt, and some staining too.

 Enough that my first thought was that this would be a cutter quilt.

 But when I got it home and unfolded it all the way, I realized I was going to have a hard time cutting it up.
 I mean… look at it!

 The double wedding ring design really doesn’t lend itself to being cut up – there’s so much white space and you’d lose the beautiful scalloped edge.

 How could I cut up this vintage loveliness???
+If I were to cut it up though maybe I could include some t shirt quilts patterns to it?
+That’s what my friend thought would like cute but that wasn’t me.
 So instead of cutting it up, I’m going to see if I can repair it.
 Because I don’t have enough sewing projects waiting in the wings, right?!?!